 On average, 20-25% of our intake at Christ's comes to us following one or more gap years.
 In every subject offered at Christ's, we are neutral about gap years, which means that we don't mind whether you take a gap year or not.
-We hope that you will research the options and make the best decision for you according to your circumstances and resources.
+We hope that you will research the options and make the best decision for you according to your preferences, circumstances and resources.

 A few of points are worth making:

 - Cambridge terms are very short (we have intensive 8-week terms) with just under a week either side where you'll have meetings and social events to mark the beginning and end of term.
 If you prefer not to take a gap year, do bear in mind that there will be opportunities between terms for things like work experience and placements as well.
 In the summer, for example, term ends in mid-June and you don't come back until the beginning of October so you have more than three months that you can use.
 Once you are a student at Cambridge, you will be able to use the University Careers Service, which can help both with your career after you graduate and with summer placements etc.